Ydrolog/WS_Mdl/README.md

 - SS: Superseded - anything not relevant anymore. (although superseded files can be found in other sub-folders too.

 # models
-All model sub-folders contain the same Fo Str for consistency.
+All model sub-folders contain the same folder structure for consistency.
 Files in those folders are only relevant to this Mdl.
 The Fo Str is described below:
 - code: Contains code specific to each Mdl. e.g. Mdl_Prep contains the .bat & .ini file to prepare a Mdl run.
-- doc: self explanatory
+- doc: self-explanatory
 - In: model inputs, organized by iMOD package/module (organized by type).
 Only contains files that are used directly in the model - i.e. no raw data etc.
 - MM: Contains 3 types of elements:
 - general information layers, e.g. rivers, background map etc. - Those elements are used in the MM regardless of run.
 - In files converted to GIS layers for review and visualization.
 Most inputs remain the same as the B for a run, but some have to be re-referenced on each Sim.
 This is done by changing the data-source of the layer (programmatically).
 - PoP: contains a model map for each Sim.
-PoPed output is unique to each Sim.
-Thus, the B MM gets copied and the output layers, which are relatively referenced, automatically get linked to the new Sim's PoPed Out.
+Post processed output (PoPed Out) is unique to each Sim.
+Thus, the baseline MM gets copied and the output layers, which are relatively referenced, automatically get linked to the new Sim's PoPed Out.
 - PrP: Pre-Processing.
 Can include raw or intermediate data, or even scripts/JupNotes to create the In files.
 - Sim: Simulation folders.
 1 for each Sim.
 Unfortunately, the way iMOD is designed, Mdl Output needs to be saved here.
 Organized by Sim.

 ## Python Env installation guide
 Follow the steps below, to install the WS python Env.
 Then use it whenever you want to run any command related to this project.
 This way all dependencies will be satisfied.
 1. Each Env version is linked to a MdlN (more about MdlNs in the RunLog (./Mng/WS_RunLog.xlsx).
 Replace <MdlN> below with the Env version you want to install.
-Differenes between versions are miniscule, but it's advised to stick to the Env version that corresponds to your Sim.
-Not all Sims have a unique Env, because it's not always necessary to make ammendments to the previous Env.
+Differences between versions are miniscule, but it's advised to stick to the Env version that corresponds to your Sim.
+Not all Sims have a unique Env, because it's not always necessary to make amendments to the previous Env.
 In this case use the latest Env before the Sim you want to execute.<br>
 mamba env create -f Env_<MdlN>.yml

-2. Install this project's python library. this assumes that you've made a symbolic link, as described above.
+2. Install this project's python library. this asumes that you've made a symbolic link, as described above.
 Otherwise replace the path.<br>
 pip install -e C:\OD\WS_Mdl\code (or pip install -e C:\OD\WS_Mdl\code --use-pep517)

 # Terminal tools